Dome Cinema, Worthing: The restoration of the Dome

 The Heritage Lottery Fund approved the Worthing Dome and Regeneration Trust's application in early October.
 The story was carried in the local press and allowed the purchase of the freehold from the borough council to go ahead.
-On 9 November 1999 the trust paid the council a nominal fee of £10 and took possession of the cinema.
+On 9 November 1999, the trust paid the council a nominal fee of £10 and took possession of the cinema.

 A grant of £20,000 was made to carry out preliminary work on the building, much of which was done by unpaid volunteers.
 This allowed the Dome Cinema to reopen on 17 December 1999 with a special showing of the 1957 film The Smallest Show on Earth, appropriately a comedy about the owner of a troubled small cinema.
 The reopening was covered by the local press.

 The Heritage Lottery Fund was willing to put up £1,750,000 for the complete restoration of the Dome but only on the condition that the trust raised £500,000 itself first to demonstrate sufficient local interest to make the project worthwhile.
 The trust launched an appeal to raise the money.
-The appeal continued to run while the Dome Cinema was open for business but in September 2001 the local press reported that the completion date for the £2.5 million pound renovation had been put back by two years from 31 December 2003 to 31 December 2005.
+The appeal continued to run while the Dome Cinema was open for business but in September 2001 the local press reported that the completion date for the £2.5 million renovation had been put back by two years from 31 December 2003 to 31 December 2005.
 By February 2002 it was reported that the Worthing Dome and Regeneration Trust only needed to raise £250,000 to unlock the £2.5 million available from the Heritage Lottery Fund.
 However, on 27 November 2002 it was reported that the trust in fact needed £300,000 but had only managed to raise £75,000.
 The deadline for raising it had been extended from 31 December 2002 to 31 December 2004.

-On 20 November 2002 the trust opened a second theatre in the area that had housed the original cinema screen when the Carl Seebold originally opened the Kursaal in 1911.
+On 20 November 2002, the trust opened a second theatre in the area that had housed the original cinema screen when Seebold originally opened the Kursaal in 1911.
 In honour of the original Electric Theatre, the new theatre retains its name.

 The Heritage Lottery Fund eventually released the money to the Worthing Dome and Regeneration Trust in October 2003.

 The cinema continued to remain open while restoration work was carried out for as long as possible, continuing to show films throughout 2004.
 On 23 January 2005 Griffin, an independent film by a local director, premiered at the Dome in a gala night that was covered by the local press.

 The cinema continued normal business until December 2005 when the major work of restoration began and the Dome was closed again.
 It reopened on 6 July 2007 after extensive building work.